shufps/ESP-Miner-NerdQAxePlus/readme.md

 ./docker/idf-shell.sh
 ```

-You will get a new terminal that supports tools like:
+You will get a new terminal that provides tools like:
 - `idf.py`
 - `bitaxetool`
 - `esptool.py`